HTTP upload to other Xeoma

 - the archive needs to be stored on the second machine (audio included)

-The module’s functions are simple: send the image received over the chain of modules to the module “HTTP Receiver” wherever it is over http protocol.
-The settings for it look like this:
+The “HTTP upload to other Xeoma” module’s functions are simple: send the image received over the chain of modules to the module “HTTP Receiver” wherever it is over http protocol.
+The modules work in tandem, so their settings are mutually connected:

 The Port can be anything that is currently not occupied by some other process.
 By default it’s 10090.